Near Astor in Taylor County, West Virginia — The American South (Appalachia)

 Erected 1964 by West Virginia Historic Commission.

 Other nearby markers.
-At least 8 other markers are within 7 miles of Flemington (approx. 2 miles away); West Virginia College (approx. 2.3 miles away); John Simpson (approx. 3.7 miles away); Webster (approx. 6˝ miles away); Anna Jarvis’ Birthplace (approx. 6˝ miles away); Benedum Civic Center (approx. 6.6 miles away); John Powers' Fort (approx. 6.8 miles away); Bridgeport (approx. 6.9 miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
+Flemington (approx. 2 miles away); West Virginia College (approx. 2.3 miles away); John Simpson (approx. 3.7 miles away); Ida L. Read (approx. 5.3 miles away); Webster (approx. 6˝ miles away); Ann Reeves Jarvis (approx. 6˝ miles away); Anna Jarvis' Birthplace (approx. 6˝ miles away); Benedum Civic Center (approx. 6.6 miles away).